khushiya26/Crictac/README.md

 * Add more advanced visualizations and filters.

-License
+# License
 This project is licensed under the MIT License.

-Acknowledgments
+# Acknowledgments
-ESPN Cricket for providing detailed player data.
+* ESPN Cricinfo for providing detailed player data.
-Power BI community for tutorials and guidance.
+* Power BI community for tutorials and guidance.